 Witkiewicz has extended the highlanders’ house consisting traditionally of a bicameral chamber in such a way that it would serve rich guests.
 Houses were built on foundations consisting of broken stone.
 Due to the terrain, they could have different heights.
 The roofs were sloping and the walls were constructed of amphibians.
 They could be single or double-bay; In the latter, instead of cells or pantries, there were additional chambers.
 Such buildings were characterized by richer homes.
 In the following years, more houses and guest houses were built, mainly for visitors, including Pepita, Skoczyska, Staszeczkówka, Oksza, Zofiówka, Nałęcz, Pod Jedlami and others.
 Many imitated the Zakopane style; among others, Tadeusz Prauss designed a hostel on the Morskie Oko Lake, Jan Witkiewicz-Koszyc created the villa Witkiewiczówka and Hut in Nałęczanów for Stefan Żeromski.
 The Atma project was also created – Józef Kaprusia – in which now is the Karol Szymanowski Museum, Orkanówka by Andrzej Galicy (Poręba Wielka).
 Buildings in this style were also created outside of Podhale.
 In Wisła, Bogdan Hoff’s buildings were created, such as Słoneczna (for Hendryk Dynowski), Zacisze (for Juliusz Bursche) and villas for Julian Ochorowicz.
 The villas of Konstancin, Anina, Łódź and even Lithuania were also built. or in the Russian partition.
 Architect’s designs have become more and more popular, especially among intelligentsia and art people; The Zakopane style became a synonym of the national style.
 There was an erroneous view that the elements of native Polish Slavic architecture survived in the folk art of Podhale.

 In his projects, Witkiewicz used a lot of highlander elements such as pazdury on the roofs, sunshine on the tops, windows or doors or amphibians (coals protruding beyond the outline of the house).
 These elements were traditionally decorated with floral motifs.
 In addition, under the extended eaves, he placed verandas directed to the south side.
 In the attic he designed small rooms – ‘wyględy’.
 They resembled buildings of a shed and shacks in which hay was placed under the roof.
 This style also created interior furnishings such as furniture, household appliances, musical instruments and costumes.
 The Zakopane style is not only architecture or furniture, but also elements of culture, such as music or writing.
-In our Villa you will find many elements or details of the regional style; In the living room, you can admire a richly carved pine, a beam with regional patterns.
+In our Villa you will find many elements or details of the regional style.
+In the living room, you can admire a richly carved pine, a beam with regional patterns.
 A stone fireplace with comfortable sofas form the center of the living room.
-Beautiful wooden stairs lead to the second floor, which is not built-up – which shows the space of the building.
-From the living room you can go out onto a large terrace from which the stairs lead straight to the garden.
+Beautiful open,wooden stairs lead to the second floor.
+From the living room you can go also out onto a large terrace from which the stairs lead straight to the garden.
 The gutters are made of roots and the roof is traditionally covered with black painted shingles.
 Decorations are complemented by antique exhibits such as wooden skis or highlander’s items.
 Welcome !!!